-A monument undiscovered by many, including locals, this chapel is worth visiting for what’s inside: stunning frescoes by Spanish romantic painter Francisco de Goya.
-Considered some of the artists finest works, the Chapel – which is also a Spanish Property of Cultural Interest - remains nonetheless off the beaten path.
-A must for art lovers and true fans of de Goya himself – the Chapel also serves as his place of burial.
+A monument undiscovered by many, including locals, this chapel is worth visiting for what’s inside: stunning frescoes by Spanish romantic painter Francisco Goya.
+Considered to include some of the artist’s finest works, the Chapel also serves as his place of burial and is a Spanish Property of Cultural Interest.
+A must for art lovers and Goya fans!

-- Address: Glorieta San Antonio de la Florida, 4, Madrid
+- Address: Glorieta San Antonio de la Florida, 4

 Capricho Park (Barajas)

 If you love open green spaces such as Madrid’s popular Buen Retiro Park, El Capricho is a great place to visit.
-The historic park was built between 1787 – 1838 for the Duchess of Osuna, and time has left its mark in the form of the variety of styles which can be found here today.
-Wandering through the landscaped gardens of El Capricho is the perfect way to while away an afternoon in Madrid: check out the 18th century mansion with its stunning gardens, water features and sculptures before heading to the bandstand to be transported to a time gone by.
+The historic park was built from 1787 to 1838 for the Duchess of Osuna, and time has left its mark in the form of the variety of styles which can be found here today.
+Wandering through the landscaped gardens of El Capricho is the perfect way to while away an afternoon in Madrid: check out the 18th-century mansion with its stunning gardens, water features and sculptures before heading to the bandstand to be transported to a time gone by.

-Tip: The park isn’t open every day and is located a little out of the centre of Madrid (get off at El Capricho station if you take metro line 5).
+Tip: The park isn’t open every day and is located a little out of the centre of Madrid (get off at El Capricho station on metro line 5).
 Plan your visit in advance by checking out the schedule on the City of Madrid website.

-- Address: Paseo de la Alameda de Osuna, 25, Madrid
+- Address: Paseo de la Alameda de Osuna, 25

 Iglesia Patólica (Lavapiés)

-Built as part of an initiative from the once popular comic Leo Bassi and styled as if a church, this space instead offers a unique take on religion through parody.
-Churchgoers at the Iglesia Patólica worship a rubber duck (yes, really), with Sunday mass on a weekly basis and even the possibility of getting married here (which, while taken seriously, won’t be legally binding).
+Built as part of an initiative from the popular comic Leo Bassi and styled as if a church, this space instead offers a unique take on religion through parody.
+Churchgoers at the Iglesia Patólica worship a rubber duck (yes, really).
+Sunday mass is celebrated on a weekly basis and you can even get married here (which won’t be legally binding though).

-All jokes aside, a visit to the Iglesia Patólica with its mismatched interior and humurous perspective is an interesting and fun experience.
+All jokes aside, a visit to the Iglesia Patólica with its mismatched interior and humorous perspective is an interesting experience.
 If you find yourself in the Lavapiés neighbourhood, make the trip to the church for a laugh and, perhaps, to find your new religion.

 Church of San Antonio de los Alemanes (Centro)

 If you want to admire the beauty of a church in a more serious manner, we’d suggest a visit to St Anthony of the Germans.
-Another lesser known space in Madrid, its exterior is simple - it’s the interior which is truly striking.
-Located just behind the Gran Via on the Malasaña side, the baroque church is only open during mass but is well worth the trip to see the stunning frescoes which adorn its interior.
+Another lesser known space in Madrid, its exterior is plain.
+It’s the interior which is truly striking.
+Located just behind the Gran Via on the Malasaña side, the baroque church is only open during mass but is well worth the trip to see the stunning frescoes that adorn its interior.

 Adelita Market (Malasaña)

-If you want a more authentic shopping experience in Madrid, away from the Gran Via with its international chains such as Primark, the Adelita Market in Malasaña is the place to go.
-A market space which regularly opens its doors to both customers and vendors, if you’re looking for something unique and different to buy, this is the place to be!
-Bargains can found in abundance at this Madrid market which opens on select days – check out the website for more information.
+If you want a more authentic shopping experience in Madrid, away from the Gran Via with its international chains such as Primark, the Adelita Market in Malasaña is the place to see.
+If you’re looking for something unique and different to buy, this is the place to be!
+Bargains can found in abundance at this market which opens on select days – check out the website for more information.